 In the early days of Facebook, I used Facebook ads to build a successful following of over 20,000 likes for Living Anthropologically.
-However, in light of the Facebook data-mining fiasco, I am limiting any use of Facebook to posts that link to sources outside of Facebook.
+But in light of the Facebook data-mining fiasco, I am limiting any use of Facebook to posts that link to sources outside of Facebook.

 I do try to reply individually to comments on blog-posts.
 I keep comment streams open so people can continue the conversation.
 However, as of 2018 I’ve fallen behind on individual replies.
 I will try to catch up.